LahiruTjay/100-days-of-code/README.md

 #100DaysOfCode Challenge

 This repository will potray the journey of 100 Days of Code challenge.
+The journey started on July 04th, 2018.